guicybercode/guicybercode/README.md

 I come from Brazil, a country known for its cultural diversity and creative energy.
 My background blends technical depth with global curiosity — and language has always been a gateway for me.

-I'm fluent in Portuguese and English, and I've developed conversational skills in Korean, Thai, Italian and Icelandic.
+I'm fluent in Portuguese and English, and I've developed conversational skills in Korean, Thai and Icelandic.
 Each language connects me to a different culture, perspective, and way of thinking.

 ### 🎶 Music